perslab/depict/README.md

     * `semicolon`
     * `space`
   * Point `plink_executable` to where PLINK 1.9 executable is on yur system (e.g. `/usr/bin/plink`)
-  * Point `genotype_data_plink_prefix` to where PLINK binary format 1000 Genomes Project genotype files are on yur system.
-They are part of the DEPICT download.
-You simply need to change to path to where the DEPICT folder lives on your system.
-Specify the entire path of the filenames except the extension (e.g. `/home/projects/depict/git/DEPICT/data/genotype_data_plink/ALL.chr_merged.phase3_shapeit2_mvncall_integrated_v5.20130502.genotypes`)
+  * If you are using other genotype data than the data part of DEPICT then point `genotype_data_plink_prefix` to where your PLINK binary format 1000 Genomes Project genotype files are on your system.
+Specify the entire path of the filenames except the extension
 4. Run DEPICT
   * `<path to DEPICT>/src/depict.py <path to your config file>`
-5. Investigate the results which have been written to your analysis folder (see the [Wiki](https://github.com/DEPICTdevelopers/DEPICT/wiki)
+5. Investigate the results which have been written to your analysis folder.
+See the [Wiki](https://github.com/DEPICTdevelopers/DEPICT/wiki) for details on the output format
   * Associated loci in file ending with `_loci.txt`
   * Gene prioritization results  in file ending with `_geneprioritization.txt`
   * Gene set enrichment results  in file ending with `_genesetenrichment.txt`
-  * Tissue enrichment results in file ending with `_genesetenrichment.txt`
+  * Tissue enrichment results in file ending with `_tissueenrichment.txt`

 # Troubleshooting